ossf/great-mfa-project/invitation.md

    be added into a developer's of project's workflow to increase the overall security posture of that community.

-Our group has undertaken a project we've dubbed "[The Great MFA Give-away](https://github.com/ossf/great-mfa-project)" in the hopes of improving open source developers authentication security (logging into tooling and infrastrure) and the integrity of the code that project delivers (code-signing).
+Our group has undertaken a project we've dubbed "[The Great MFA Distribution Project](https://github.com/ossf/great-mfa-project)" in the hopes of improving open source developers authentication security (logging into tooling and infrastrure) and the integrity of the code that project delivers (code-signing).